 “…an excellent introduction to the naval aspects of the War of 1812 on the Great Lakes.
 The book is also fabulously illustrated.
 If I were allowed only one book on the War of 1812 on the Great lakes, I would choose Coffins of the Brave.
 It contains a mix of technical detail and history that appeals to both serous students of War of 1812 ships and those only casually interested, seeking an introduction to the subject.
 Crisman and his colleagues have created an outstanding work, worth a place on the bookshelf for anyone interested in historic naval architecture.” — Nautical Research Journal

-“After many years of research in nautical archaeology, Kevin J. Crisman has compiled and edited a well-illustrated volume that combines academic research with well-written narratives that bring to life fascinating stories about this naval conflict by piecing together both the history and archaeology of shipwrecks studied over many years.”—Vermont Historical Society
+“After many years of research in nautical archaeology, Kevin J. Crisman has compiled and edited a well-illustrated volume that combines academic research with well-written narratives that bring to life fascinating stories about this naval conflict by piecing together both the history and archaeology of shipwrecks studied over many years. . .presents an unrivalled accounting of the naval war on the interior waterway between Canada and the U.S.. . .a welcome addition to my own library, and I heartily recommend it to everybody looking for a great read in naval history and nautical archaeology.”—Vermont Historical Society